dominant-strategies/quai-docusaurus/docs/develop/tutorials/multi-chain.md

 For multi-chain deployments, we've created a specialized `hardhat.config.js` file that contains routing for each shard within Quai Network based on your defined environment variables.

-The `hardhat.config.js` will also allow us to pass in our locally built SolidityX compiler for use with cross-chain enabled contracts.
-Replace the `customCompilerPath` variable with the path to your locally built `solc` from the [previous section](#solidityx-compiler).
+With the help of `quai-hardhat-plugin`, `hardhat.config.js` allows us to pass in our locally built SolidityX compiler for use with cross-chain enabled contracts.
+Replace the `compilerPath` variable with the path to your locally built `solc` from the [previous section](#solidityx-compiler).

 :::info
 This `hardhat.config.js` file is not the sole way to configure multi-chain contract deployments, but provides a template for easily executing them in efficient manner.